5. Orientation Forms

 Address Authorization/Change Form: (Required)

 This form provides the employer with the employee's resident mailing address.
-This form also directs where to send the direct deposit advice or if the option for direct deposit is not exercised, provides an address for mailing payroll warrants.
+If the option for direct deposit is not exercised it provides an address for mailing payroll warrants.

 Confidentiality of Information Acknowledgment

 In the course of work, employees may be responsible for handling confidential or sensitive information.
 Steps should be taken to prevent the exposure of this information to individuals without a business need or legal right to know.